Dev-Pob/React-Course/README.md

 # React-Course
-All the projects from the Maximilian Schwarzmüller React course
+Here you can find all the projects that I wrote while studying from the Maximilian Schwarzmüller React course.
+The course is from the start, so you'll find some Js refreshers and then React, starting from components, both functional and classes, to the hooks and Next.